airbnb/javascript/README.md

     var fullName = "Bob #{lastName}";
     ```

-  - String longer than 80 characters should be written across Multiple lines using string concatenation.
+  - Strings longer than 80 characters should be written across multiple lines using string concatenation.

     ```javascript
     // bad